When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Is Nathan a Boy or Girl Name?

-Nathan is typically a boy’s name.
+Nathan is traditionally and overwhelmingly a male name.

 Variations of Nathan

-Other variations of Nathan include:
+International variations include:

 Nicknames for Nathan

-Similar Names to Nathan
+Names Similar to Nathan

 Middle Names for Nathan